TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap.rst

    :ref:`data-type-string` / :ref:`stdWrap`

 :aspect:`Description`
-   Same as :ts:`ifEmpty` but the check is done against ''.
+   Same as :typoscript:`ifEmpty` but the check is done against ''.
 Zeros are not treated as blank values!